Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Methodology

 where $\mathcal{N}(i)$ contains all synonyms and related words of word $i$.
 If $\maxDistance \leq \nnPertRadius_\text{max}$ holds for all words in the sentence, we know by the verification result that any possible combination of synonyms does not change the prediction.

-This verification setup returns a formal fairness certificate: Specifically, we construct input perturbation sets that include all fairness-sensitive terms, including different gender terms or different paraphrasing of toxic languages, and verify that no variation or substitution within the entire gender or toxic word set can alter the prediction of the model.
-The fairness is certified when the output of the model remains invariant across all perturbations.
+This verification setup returns a formal fairness certificate: Specifically, we construct input perturbation sets that include all fairness-sensitive terms, including different gender terms or different paraphrasing of toxic language, and verify that no variation (of gender attributes) or substitution (of semantically equivalent toxic terms) within the entire perturbation set can alter the prediction of the model.
+Fairness is then certified if no such perturbation exists.

-\paragraph{Fairness score.} We can assess the overall fairness of a model by checking if such a certificate can be obtained for all sentences in our dataset.
-In particular, let there be $N$ sentences in the dataset, then the fairness score $\fairnessScore$ can be computed by
+\paragraph{Fairness score.} We can assess the overall fairness of a model by checking the percentage of all of the sentences in our test dataset, such a certificate can be obtained.
+In particular, let there be $N$ sentences in a held-out test dataset (not seen during model training), then the fairness score $\fairnessScore$ can be computed by

 where $\mathbf{1}_{(\cdot)}$ is an indicator if the certificate is obtained for sentence $l$.
-Trivially, the closer $\Psi$ is to $1$, the fairer is a model in its predictions.
+Trivially, A higher $\Psi$ (closer to 1) implies a fairer model.
+The whole verification procedure is shown in~Alg. \ref{alg:synonym_verification}.